-- Chassis for a detailed snapshot of a selected GigaVUE-FM and GigaVUE-OS node. - Manage Roles and Users-GigaVUE-OS to manage roles and users in GigaVUE-FM and to assign access permissions. - Reboot and Upgrade Options to upload and upgrade images on the GigaVUE-FM and GigaVUE-OS node. - Backup and Restore to learn how to back up and restore the configuration of the GigaVUE-FM and GigaVUE-OS node. - Use SNMP to learn how to use the SNMP features on the GigaVUE-FM and GigaVUE-OS node.
+- Chassis for a detailed snapshot of a selected GigaVUE nodes. - Manage Roles and Users-GigaVUE-OS to manage roles and users in GigaVUE-FM and to assign access permissions. - Reboot and Upgrade Options to upload and upgrade images on the GigaVUE node. - Backup and Restore to learn how to back up and restore the configuration of the GigaVUE node. - Use SNMP to learn how to use the SNMP features on the GigaVUE node.

-Get Started with GigaVUE-FM and GigaVUE-OS Nodes
+Get Started with GigaVUE Nodes